borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 ### Shallow merge

-Even though deep merging is generally pretty handy for included files, sometimes you want specific sections in the local file to take precedence over included sections—without any merging occurring for them.
+Even though deep merging is generally pretty handy for included files, sometimes you want specific options in the local file to take precedence over included options—without any merging occurring for them.

 <span class="minilink minilink-addedin">New in version 1.7.12</span> That's
 where the `!retain` tag comes in.
 Whenever you're merging an included file